nick-ak96/InvertedIndex/README.md

 	- sb, eq, sp queries: val=true/false;
 	- asb, asp queries: sets=number\_of\_sets;
 - Time taken in nanoseconds.

-The data in each line is delimited with a semicolon ';'.
+- A semicolon ';' that closes the record.

 Lines are delimited with system specific line ending character.